Maria's Cookbook

 • 4 large eggs, separated

-• Crushed walnuts or almonds (optional, for garnish)
+• Crushed walnuts or almonds, for garnish (optional)

-7. In a separate clean bowl, whisk the egg whites to stiff peaks.
+5. In a clean bowl, whisk the egg whites to stiff peaks.

-8. Gently fold the egg whites into the caramel mixture in batches, being careful not to deflate the mousse.
+6. Fold the whites gently into the caramel mixture in batches, keeping the mousse airy.

-9. Spoon the mixture into individual serving glasses or a large bowl.
-Refrigerate for at least 3 hours, or until set.
+7. Spoon into serving glasses or one large bowl and refrigerate at least 3 hours, until set.

 Tags: baba de camelo